-Starting from the shared values, it directs the conduct of each individual towards the stakeholders with whom, in line with the principles of the UN Global Compact promoted which we comply , we undertake to:
+Starting from the shared values, it directs the conduct of each individual towards our stakeholders with whom, in line with the principles of the UN Global Compact promoted which we comply , we undertake to:

 sustain the protection of human rights according to the principles listed in the Universal Declaration of 1948